Francis1998/scholar-rag-agent/docs/PERFORMANCE.md

-# Performance Tuning For Grounding
+# Performance Tuning For Embedding

-*scholar-rag-agent — 2024-03-19*
+*scholar-rag-agent — 2024-10-15*

 ## Overview

-This guide covers performance tuning for grounding for the `scholar-rag-agent` project.
+This guide covers performance tuning for embedding for the `scholar-rag-agent` project.

 ## Prerequisites